root-systems/handbook/members/readme.md

 ### [Iain Kirkpatrick](https://github.com/iainkirkpatrick/)

 Iain is based in Wellington.
-He is interested in basketball.
+He is interested in basketball and archaeology in Upper Mesopotamia, specifically tell sites, formed from the accumulated remains of people living on the same site for hundreds or thousands of years.
+Excavating a tell can reveal buried structures such as government or military buildings, religious shrines and homes, located at different depths depending on their date of use.

 ### [Michael Smith](https://github.com/NotThatSmith)

-Michael is a developer based in Europe .
+Michael is a developer based in Europe.
 He is interested in the potential for technology to aid and augment mental health and wellbeing.
+He is also a well-known producer of diamond knives for medical and scientific applications.

 ### [Mikey Williams](https://github.com/ahdinosaur)